The Truths and Myths of Nitrogen

 Claim #9.
 N2 will make my tires last longer.

 Tread longevity depends on tire pressure maintenance, alignment, and a properly working steering and suspension system.
 The only difference N2 makes in the interior of the tire is that there is no oxygen being diffused into the tire's rubber.
 Interior carcass deterioration from an air filled tire is not an issue to be concerned about especially when compared to the affects of heat, UV, moisture, ozone, and road hazards that the tires are constantly exposed to.

 THE GAS TEST

 Ideal Gas Law Formula Shmormula.
 I wanted to see for myself what different pressure changes I would see between N2, "air", and CO2 so I came up with my own test.
 I decided I could not use tires for comparison testing because of the numerous potential variables like stem leaks, bead seals, tread damage, flaws in the rubber, etc. I also wanted to test the gases in the most extreme temperature range as possible, as quickly as possible so fitting the gases in the freezer would also be a plus.
 Instead of tires I used high pressure aluminum bottles fitted with a valve and a pressure gauge.
 All were leak-tested at 600 PSI to ensure a leak-free test vessel.
 I did two tests; one at a low pressure representing normal car or light truck tire pressures and the second at a high pressure representing RV and tractor tire pressures.
+My findings are nearly identical to a pressure calculator created by Martin Shmaltz of Boston University Physics department.
+The calculator can be found by clicking here (note how there is no input for gas type).
 Here are my results.

 Low Pressure Test